 The ATO has a well-earned reputation as a professional, honest and forward-thinking revenue-collection agency.
 Working there you’ll make a real difference to the lives of your fellow Australians.
 You’ll be helping collect the money that funds health, public services, housing and community.

 Grad program positions, like all ATO roles, are filled on merit.
 You’ll need to submit an online application then complete an assessment process.
-This may include a psychometric test, video interview and attendance at an assessment centre where you can showcase your capabilities through a group activity, an interview and a presentation.
+This may include an online interview, workplace simulation exercise, and attendance at an assessment centre where you can showcase your capabilities through a group activity, an interview and a presentation.

-You can expect a starting salary of almost $62,000.
-Once you’ve completed the program, you’ll ascend to an APS4 grading and have your salary increased to almost $69,000 followed by annual pay reviews.
+You can expect a starting salary of over $63,000.
+Once you’ve completed the program, you’ll ascend to an APS4 grading and have your salary increased to over $70,000 followed by annual pay reviews.
 There’s four week’s leave plus a week during the Christmas shutdown period.
-There’s also a lot of flexibility paid maternity leave, the option to buy up to another eight week’s annual leave and access to a generous super scheme.
+There’s also a lot of flexibility paid maternity leave, the option to buy up to another eight week’s annual leave and access to a generous super scheme. .

 Being one of Australia’s largest public service employers, you don’t have to move to Canberra, ATO offices are located in all capital cities and many regional centres.